evervault/evervault-php/README.md

 ### $evervault->encrypt()

-`$evervault->encrypt()` lets you encrypt data for use in any of your evervault Cages.
+`$evervault->encrypt()` lets you encrypt data for use in any of your Evervault Cages.
 You can use it to store encrypted data to be used in a Cage at another time.

 ```php
 $evervault->encrypt($data = array | string)